CPVFD Banner

 Prevent Wildland Fires in Crystal Park

-Fact: Lightning and human carelessness are responsible for almost all wildland fires.
 However, since Crystal Park is a wildland urban interface, a structure fire is also a threat, and can spread rapidly to the surrounding forest.
 Be alert to structure fire prevention and to Firewise recomendations.

 Lightning Fact Sheet Call 911 immediately for all lightning fires no matter how small in the beginning.
 These can spread quickly, and must be stopped as soon as possible.

-Crystal Park By-laws address wildfire danger with the following restrictions:
+Our by-laws address wildfire danger with the following restrictions:

 Crystal Park has installed signs at the gate and at the lake to alert residents to current fire conditions in the park.
 When fire danger is high, even a spark from faulty equipment can start a wildfire.